This post first appeared on Real Housemoms where I am a contributor.

 - 1/2 cup almonds sliced

 - Mix together cornstarch and water in a small bowl.
-Add blueberries, sugar, and cornstarch mixture to a small saucepan.
+Add 6 ounces of blueberries, sugar, and cornstarch mixture to a small saucepan.
 Place over medium heat.
 Cook for 2-3 minutes or until sugar dissolves and blueberries soften.
 Smash blueberries with a potato masher to create a sauce.
 (Leave some big pieces.)
 Set aside to cool to room temperature.

 - In a large mixing bowl, stir together Cool Whip. marshmallows, almonds, remaining 6 ounces blueberries, and blueberry sauce until combined.